HabitatMap/HabitatMap/_posts/2025-09-29-what-do-those-colored-circles-mean-understanding-air-quality-on-the-aircasting-map.md

 ---
 layout: post
-title: What Do Those Colored Circles Mean?
+title: What Do Those Colored Dots Mean?
 Understanding Air Quality on the AirCasting Map
 date: 2025-09-29
 featured: false
 author: Kayla Pasacreta & Michael Heimbinder
-image: /images/uploads/aqi_mini-1200x675.png
+image: /images/uploads/aircastingmapdots.png
-intro: Have you ever opened the AirCasting map, seen those brightly colored circles scattered across the screen, and wondered what they really mean?
+intro: Have you ever opened the AirCasting map, seen those brightly colored dots scattered across the screen, and wondered what they really mean?
 You're not alone.
 Those colors aren't just for show, they tell a powerful story about the air you're breathing.
 Once you understand them, they can help you make smarter decisions to protect your health.
 category: Education
 tag:
   - community science